steinbergmedia/vst3_dev_portal/src/pages/Getting+Started/How+to+setup+my+system.md

 In order to build the SDK successfully, you need an Ubuntu-based **Linux** distribution.
 Other distributions might work as well, but are not tested.

 1. Download Linux: <http://www.ubuntu.com> or <https://www.linuxmint.com>
-2. Install it directly or in a virtual machine like Parallels We used and tested on Ubuntu 20.04 LTS.
+2. Install it directly or in a virtual machine like Parallels.
+We used and tested on Ubuntu 22.04 LTS.

 ### Package Requirements